The Leadmill: 2022 eviction

 On 31 March 2022, the Leadmill announced that it had been served an eviction notice by landlords Electric Group, ordering them to quit the building in March 2023.
 Electric Group, who own a portfolio of music venues in London, Bristol and Newcastle, made a statement announcing their intention to continue the site as a refurbished music venue.
 However, Leadmill management claimed that it owned the brand and that any new venue on the site could not use the Leadmill name.
 The news drew condemnation from a variety of bands and musicians including Billy Bragg, Kaiser Chiefs, Reverend and the Makers and Manic Street Preachers and saw a joint letter from Sheffield's five Labour MPs to Culture Secretary Nadine Dorries asking for an urgent discussion on how to save the venue.
+On 19 May 2023, Def Leppard played a one-off gig at the venue, in order to shed a light on the venue's plight.
+The Leadmill ceased operation on 27 June 2025, with a final concert by Miles Kane; the final song to be played in the venue was "My Way" by Frank Sinatra.

+Notable acts

+Many notable musicians and acts performed at the venue, including The Chemical Brothers, The Dandy Warhols, Jorja Smith, Rick Astley, Beabadoobee, Culture Club, The Strokes, George Ezra, Lewis Capaldi, Creeper, Haze, James Marriott, Muse, Two Door Cinema Club, Arctic Monkeys, The Verve, Queens of the Stone Age, Coldplay, The Killers, Kings of Leon, Holding Absence, Pulp, Tame Impala, Inhaler, Scouting for Girls, Jamiroquai and Alfie Templeman.

+Comedians who headlined the venue included James Acaster, Ed Gamble, Joe Lycett, Nish Kumar, Eddie Izzard and Rachel Parris.

 Awards

-The venue has been voted favourite live music venue by readers of NME on several occasions.
-The Leadmill has won 'Best Live Venue' at the Exposed Awards several times, most recently in 2019.
+The venue was voted favourite live music venue by readers of NME on several occasions.
+The Leadmill won 'Best Live Venue' at the Exposed Awards several times, most recently in 2019.
 The Leadmill was awarded a Music Heritage Award by PRS for Music in 2015, which was unveiled by Pulp at an event broadcast live from the venue on BBC 6 Music's Steve Lamacq show.
-It has also won 'Best Venue Teamwork' at the LIVE UK Awards in 2011 and 2015.
+It also won 'Best Venue Teamwork' at the LIVE UK Awards in 2011 and 2015.